Information between 6th June 2025 - 24th October 2025

 Adoption and Special Guardianship Support Fund: Mental Health Services

 Asked by: Lord Bishop of Oxford (Bishops - Bishops) Thursday 10th July 2025 Question to the Department for Education: To ask His Majesty's Government what estimate they have made of the number of therapeutic sessions available to a child who has undergone a specialist assessment funded by the adoption and special guardianship support fund.
-Answered by Baroness Smith of Malvern - Minister of State (Minister for Women and Equalities) The number of therapeutic sessions available to a child after a specialist assessment funded by the Adoption and Special Guardianship Support Fund (ASGSF) is dependent on a variety of factors.
+Answered by Baroness Smith of Malvern - Minister of State (Department for Work and Pensions) The number of therapeutic sessions available to a child after a specialist assessment funded by the Adoption and Special Guardianship Support Fund (ASGSF) is dependent on a variety of factors.
 This includes the cost of the specialist assessment, the cost of the therapy and in which financial year the specialist assessment was completed.
 It is also important to note that additional funding may be made available by the local authority or Regional Adoption Agency beyond that provided by the ASGSF, therefore increasing the amount of therapy available, should the specialist assessment recommend this.
 The department estimates that £3,000 of funding will fund an average of 19 to 20 hours of therapy.
 This is a significant package of support, which may be tailored to meet a child’s individual needs.
 Outcomes measurement tool data enables the efficacy of ASGSF-funded support to be monitored at local and national level.
 The department started to collect data from outcomes measurement tools for ASGSF-funded therapies in December 2023.
 As therapy treatment comes to an end, this data will give an overall picture of the impact and adequacy of individual ASGSF-funded therapies.
 We are currently developing tools and methods for assessing this emerging information.

 |